Jarkyman/tread_runner/README.md

 - BLE permissions are skipped and the mock broadcasts a fake FTMS device.
 - Preloaded demo workouts sync instantly so you can test dashboards + summaries.
 - Set `--dart-define USE_REAL_TREADMILL=true` if you ever need to override and force the real BLE service even when another flag is on.
+- You can also toggle mock mode from Settings → Developer without rebuilding; restart the app after flipping the switch.

 ## Analytics debugging
 Firebase Analytics runs through `AnalyticsService`.
 To check events: